Pre-employment screening: Working With Children Checks and Police Checks

 The Working with Children (Risk Management and Screening) Act 2000 (Qld) provides minimum standards for those who work or volunteer with children in broadly identified occupations or activities to undergo screening for criminal offences.

-Employees and volunteers including business operators working in the following settings are required to obtain a Blue Card: residential facilities; child accommodation services funded by the Commonwealth or under the Education (General Provisions) Act 2006; school boarding facilities; schools; child care; education and care services; churches, clubs and associations involving children; health counselling and support services that come into contact with children; private teaching, coaching or tutoring; education programs conducted outside of school; child accommodation services including home stays; religious representatives; sport and active recreation activities directed towards or mainly involving children; emergency services cadet program; school crossing supervisors; and the care of children under the Child Protection Act 1999 (Qld).
-Note that volunteers who are under 18 years of age do not require a Blue Card, however, employees under 18 years of age do require a Blue Card.
+Employees and volunteers including business operators in Queensland are required to obtain a Blue Card.
+A Blue Card is photo-ID proof that individuals have passed their WWCC.
+A Blue Card is a requirement for individuals working in the following settings: residential facilities; child accommodation services funded by the Commonwealth or under the Education (General Provisions) Act 2006; school boarding facilities; schools; child care; education and care services; churches, clubs and associations involving children; health, counselling and support services that come into contact with children; private teaching, coaching or tutoring; education programs conducted outside of school; child accommodation services including home stays; religious representatives; sport and active recreation activities directed towards or mainly involving children; emergency services cadet program; school crossing supervisors; and the care of children under the Child Protection Act 1999 (Qld).
+Note that volunteers who are under 18 years of age do not require a Blue Card; however, employees under 18 years of age do require a Blue Card.

-For enquiries about working with children in Queensland, contact the relevant authority.
+For enquiries about working with children in Queensland, contact the relevant authority (as detailed below).

 Freecall: 1800 113 611

-The Children's Protection Act 1993 does not stipulate an age at which criminal history checks are to be obtained.
-Practice guidelines recommend that all persons (including young people under 18 years of age) be checked.
-The Act also requires that organisations have a policy framework relating to child safety.
+The Children's Protection Act 1993 (SA) does not stipulate an age at which criminal history checks are to be obtained.
+The act also requires that organisations have a policy framework relating to child safety.

-Police Check application forms can be obtained from the South Australian Police.
+In some cases, a national police certificate may meet an organisation’s screening requirements.
+Police Check application forms can be obtained from the SA Police.

-For enquiries about working with children in South Australia, contact the relevant authority.
+For enquiries about working with children in SA, contact the relevant authority (as detailed below).